ky66/ROBIN/README.md

     b) FDA_Approved_3D.sdf: This file contains a set of FDA-approved drugs extracted from Selleck Chemicals used for classification of RNA binding compounds and FDA-approved drugs.

-    c) ROBIN_DNA_and_RNA_Binders_3D.sdf: This file contains the entire collection of compounds in the ROBIN library which bound to a DNA or RNA target on small molecule microarrays (SMMs).
+    c) ROBIN_DNA_and_RNA_Binders_3D.sdf: This file contains the entire collection of compounds in the ROBIN library which bound to at least one DNA or RNA target on SMM.

     d) ROBIN_Plus_3D.sdf: This file contains the compounds extracted from the ZINC database used to augment RNA binders in classification of RNA and protein binders.